 Chimney Repair Services

-Now, this is where things get more specific to your chimney’s condition.
-I’ve worked on hundreds of chimneys in Strasburg, and no two are exactly alike.
-Here’s how I break down repair costs:
+This is where it gets specific to your chimney's condition.
+I've worked on hundreds of them around Strasburg, and no two are the same.
+Here's how I think about repair costs:

 Masonry Repairs:

-When your bricks are crumbling or the mortar joints are failing (we call that spalling and deterioration), it’s not just an appearance issue—it’s structural.
-Water gets into those cracks, freezes in winter, expands, and makes everything worse.
+When your bricks start crumbling or the mortar joints give out (we call that spalling and deterioration), it's not just an eyesore – it's structural.
+Water sneaks into those cracks, freezes overnight, expands, and pries everything further apart.
+By next spring it's worse than it was.

 | Repair Type | Cost Range | Labor Time | Materials Cost |